Kammara Sambhavam

-Kammara Sambhavam is a 2018 Indian Malayalam-language epic historical fiction action film written by Murali Gopy and directed by Rathish Ambat.
+Kammara Sambhavam is a 2018 Indian Malayalam-language epic historical fiction satirical action drama film written by Murali Gopy and directed by Rathish Ambat.
 The film was produced by Gokulam Gopalan.
-The film stars Dileep in the title role cast against type as the villain alongside an ensemble cast of Siddharth, Bobby Simha, Namitha Pramod, Murali Gopi, Shwetha Menon, Manikuttan, Vijayaraghavan, Vinay Forrt and Siddique in supporting roles.
+The film stars Dileep as the titular antagonist alongside an ensemble cast of Siddharth, Bobby Simha, Namitha Pramod, Murali Gopi, Shwetha Menon, Manikuttan, Vijayaraghavan, Vinay Forrt and Siddique in supporting roles.

 Kammara Sambhavam marks the Malayalam film debut of Siddharth.
 Principal photography began on 18 August 2016 in Kochi.
 The film was released in India on 14 April 2018.
-Despite receiving positive reviews, the film underperformed at the box office.
+Despite receiving positive reviews, the film underperformed at the box office but it has a cult following.
 The film won the National Film Award for Best Production Design.